Chiang Mai travel guide

 Why Chiang Mai for remote work

 Chiang Mai is Thailand’s original digital nomad city.
+For a complete overview of living and working here — visa runs, accommodation, and long-term costs — see our digital nomad Chiang Mai guide.
 The combination of reliable fast internet, a cafe culture that tolerates long stays, low cost of living, and a large community of long-term remote workers makes it the default first choice for Southeast Asia-based nomads.
 The Nimman area (Nimmanhaemin Road and the surrounding sois) is the core of this — a walkable neighbourhood of cafes, coworking spaces, restaurants, and mid-range apartments within 15 minutes of the old city.

 The cost advantage over Bangkok is significant: accommodation is 30–40% cheaper, food is similar or slightly cheaper, and there’s less need for taxis (many locations are walkable or a short Grab ride).